fnetai/cli/project/phases/template.md

 ## Approach

-**REMEMBER: The primary purpose is to add valuable features and components to the [Project X] application if a phase is an Implementation Phase.**
+**REMEMBER: The primary purpose is to add valuable features and components to the Flownet CLI application if a phase is an Implementation Phase.**

 **IMPORTANT: Start with the absolute minimum viable implementation.
 Keep it simple!**